-THESIS OPTION B: WRITE A MINISTRY PROJECT REPORT
+MASTER'S OF MINISTRY (MMIN): WRITE A MINISTRY PROJECT REPORT

-Students may use Thesis Option B to write a ministry project report.
 Students have designed and implemented a ministry project plan to finish the Great Commission in a specific region using disciple making church saturation throughout the program.
 They have done so by recruiting and training other pastors in their target region to revitalize their congregations as disciple making churches and employ saturation church planting to ensure that a church is accessible to everyone in the region.
-At the final Core Module, all students write and present a 10-15 page ministry project summary report.
-But students may choose Thesis Option B to write a detailed ministry project report.
-The required length of the report varies according to the degree (e.g., Master of Ministry thesis or Doctor of Ministry Thesis).
-Even so, all ministry project thesis will include each of the following sections.
-The lower number of pages listed refer to the suggested length for the master's thesis (MMin) and the higher number of pages refer to approximate length for the doctoral dissertation (DMin):
+In addition to writing and presenting a ministry project summary report in the final core module, Master's of Ministry students must also write a detailed ministry project report of no more than 30,000 words or approximately 120 pages typed and double-spaced.
+The content of the ministry project report will include each of the following sections.
+The number of pages listed refers to the suggested length of each chapter.